3MAH/3mah.github.io/_docs/21-Simcoon-installation.md

 {% endhighlight %}

-The next step is to install the required packages:
+The next step is to install simcoon:

+{% highlight sh %}

+conda install -c conda-forge -c set3mah simcoon

+{% endhighlight %}

+Simcoon is now installed.

+## To build Simcoon locally

+If you need to compile Simcoon on your system, first you need to install the required packages:

 {% highlight sh %}